-MTA: 7 train service restored along entire route with delays
+7 train restored along entire route following signal problems, MTA says - amNewYork

 “There hasn’t been a week in 2017 where the 7 train doesn’t have issues,” Milly tweeted.

-Commuters looking to get home quickly turned around and left once they realized they could take other trains or the Long Island Rail Road.
+Commuters looking to get home quickly turned around and left the platform once they realized they could take other trains or the Long Island Rail Road.